NieneB/InternshipReport/index.md

 This research will be a design-oriented research.
 See <a class="xref" href="#method">figure $$</a> for an overview of the working procedure and where the specific objectives are addressed.
 First the design objectives are defined for the prototype application (objective 1).
 With the data provided by the RCE a small data exploration will be conducted to form an idea and make a design.
 This will process will be more iterative and chaotic then the overview shows.
 For design, exploration and requirements emerge in a mixed process.
 The main focus will be builing tre prototype application. (objective 2).
 Both the front-end and back-end design will be done by the conducting researcher as part of a learning experience for the internship project.
-In the end the prototype will shortly be tested to evealuate the research requirements and goal.
+In the end the prototype will shortly be tested to evealuate the research requirements and goal. (objective 3)

 Most creative choices and decisions will be taken by the researcher and her preferences.